 Fendi Penthouse, Costa del Sol 2

-It’s not often we feature an Airbnb Luxe property in our top budget neighbourhood, but we really couldn’t keep this property off our guide to the best places to stay in the Costa del Sol.
+It’s not often we feature an Airbnb Luxe property in our top budget neighborhood, but we really couldn’t keep this property off our guide to the best places to stay in the Costa del Sol.
 You’ll definitely need to splurge a little, but thankfully it’s among the more affordable of Luxe properties.
 This gorgeous penthouse comes with the latest design and a peaceful swimming pool.

-Best Budget Hotel in Estepona: Mare Estepona Hotel
+Mare Estepona Hotel | Best Budget Hotel in Estepona

 Mare Estepona Hotel, Costa del Sol